 “It’s kind of a mix between High German and Danish of this world with some French and Swedish mixed in.
-It’s the English of my world.”
+It’s the English of my world, everyone learns it as a second language.”
 She then spoke a sentence I didn’t understand save for her name, didn’t take a genius to figure out she’d just introduced herself in that language.
 I shot a look at Jaeger who was squinting.

 “I got what you said from context, but beyond that it’s not quite mutually intelligible, but if I got time to deconstruct I might be able to get the basic gist.
 Maybe.”

 “You said you had parahumans.
 Others like you?”
 Jaeger asked.

 “Some are like me, others are different.
 We’re not sure what it really is, we think it came from the comet.
 All I really know is that we call it ‘das naht bluot’ or black blood, that it acts differently on different people, and that sometimes it’s contagious…”

 “I’m safe.” she said raising her hands.
 “Now if you see me bleeding black out my eyes and mouth severely, grunting and screeching like a cave-woman, then you can panic.”